FAQ

 Yes, we offer international shipping for 3D printed parts.
 Customers must pay all customs, duties, and taxes.
 For any needs relating to international shipping call 833-341-2335.

 The key here is to determine what you require for the application.
-Your order will not be mass produced until you approve the part. you are responsible for testing in your application.
+Your order will not be mass produced until you approve the part.
+You are responsible for testing in your application.